azdavis/azdavis.net/posts/en/core-ideas.md

 If no, I tend to support it.

 This is not a hard and fast rule: [few things are][moderation].
-And when I say "I've devised", I don't to imply that I'm the first person to have thought up these ideas.
+And when I say "I've devised", I don't mean to imply that I'm the first person to have thought up these ideas.
 But I strive to have this be a core idea for **me** that informs **my** decisions and actions.

 [discharge]: https://www.politico.com/news/2025/01/10/trump-unconditional-discharge-sentencing-what-that-means-00197500
 [doge]: https://www.r-bloggers.com/2025/02/political-ideology-and-doge-layoffs/